gracenoah/tezos-hsm-signer/README.md

 # Import keys to your client managed by this signer
 tezos-client import secret key remote http://localhost:6732/tz...
-# Sign an operation with the remote signer
+# Sign an operation with the hsm signer
 tezos-client transfer 1 from remote to remote
 ```